onedb fsck rejects passwords based on undocumented syntax rules

 If you're going to use an undocumented non-standard URI scheme internally to pass authentication information, you should at least follow the normal rules for constructing URI's: percent-encode the userinfo parts as needed when constructing the URI and decode them when interpreting the URI.
 Or better yet, dump the pointless artifice of a 'mysql:' URI scheme here altogether.

 #2 Updated by Carlos Martín almost 6 years ago

 - Status changed from Pending to New

 This is a known issue.
 Although it's documented in the upgrade docs, but not in the fsck guide.

 I'll schedule it for 4.14 to take a look and update the docs.
 Last time we checked, it was a problem with the ruby gem we use to connect to the DB, and it couldn't be fixed from our side.

-#4 Updated by Jaime Melis about 5 years ago
+#4 Updated by Jaime Melis over 5 years ago

 - Status changed from New to Closed